bitsbymax/Notes/Angular_Course.md

 - `canActivate` checks after the data of a lazy loaded module have been loaded whether the loaded stuff is allowed to be shown,

-- `canLoad` checks first whether it is necessary to load the data at all:
+- `canLoad` checks first whether it is necessary to load the data at all

-- `canActivate`: click button/load data - call guard - display page (or don't)
+- `canActivate`- click button/load data - call guard - display page (or don't)

 - `canLoad`: click button - call guard - load data/display page (or don't)

+>`canLoad` can only be applied to lazy loaded routes

 ### Controlling Navigation with **`canDeactivate`**